 Conjunctivitis, also known as "pink eye," is a common eye condition.
 It’s an inflammation of the conjunctiva, the membrane that covers the white of the eye and the inside of the eyelids.
 Within this membrane, there are tiny blood vessels that get enlarged when the conjunctiva become irritated.
 The enlarged blood vessels make the eye look red.

 The most common causes of conjunctivitis are viruses and bacteria, but other causes include allergies, ultraviolet light, and chemical or environmental irritants.

 Viral conjunctivitis is caused by the same viruses that are also often responsible for the common cold.
+Viral conjunctivitis is often accompanied by a common cold.
 These viruses are highly contagious (easily spread from person to person), and anyone can transfer the virus to his or her eye by blowing their nose with their eyes open or rubbing their eyes.